JonathanWilbur/mueller-report/volume1.md

 Russian-born translator who had assisted Veselnitska with Magnitsky-related lobbying and the Prevezon case, also attended the lunch.
-717 **\[ REDACTED: Grand Jury \]** Veselnitskaya said she was meeting **\[ REDACTED: Grand Jury \]** and asked Akhmetshin what she should tell him. according to several participants in the lunch, Veselnitskaya showed Akhmetshin a document alleging financial misconduct by Bill Browder and the Ziff brothers (Americans with business in Russia), and those individuals subsequently making political donations to the DNC.
+717 **\[ REDACTED: Grand Jury \]** Veselnitskaya said she was meeting **\[ REDACTED: Grand Jury \]** and asked Akhmetshin what she should tell him.
+According to several participants in the lunch, Veselnitskaya showed Akhmetshin a document alleging financial misconduct by Bill Browder and the Ziff brothers (Americans with business in Russia), and those individuals subsequently making political donations to the DNC.
 719